 Abby looks a little hopeful.
 “So, you are okay with it?
 Because I was thinking that I could really use your help figuring out the rules and-”

-“I’m not saying I agree with it,” I say cutting her off, “I just mean that if it is what you want to do, then I won’t stop you.
+“I’m not saying I agree with it,” I say quickly, cutting her off, “I just mean that if it is what you want to do, then I won’t stop you.
 I however, want nothing to do with it.
-I have not forgotten what I had to endure because of the Tri-Fruhms and I have no interest being a part of anything that has to do with a sorority.”
+I haven’t forgotten what I had to endure because of the Tri-Fruhms and I have no interest being a part of anything that has to do with a sorority.”